DotCube1/IGI2-WAV/README.md

 # About the File Format

-- This is not the normal .WAV file which can be played in windows media player.
+<br> This is not the normal .WAV file which can be played in windows media player.
-- These .WAV files used in IGI 2 are encoded using ILFF (Inner Loop File Format) method.
+<br> These .WAV files used in IGI 2 are encoded using ILFF (Inner Loop File Format) method.
-- These Have four different sound pack methods.
+<br> These Have four different sound pack methods.

-  RAW - not packed
+  - RAW - not packed
-  RAW_RESIDENT - looks like not packed.
+  - RAW_RESIDENT - looks like not packed.
-  ADPCM - packed.
+  - ADPCM - packed.
-  ADPCM_RESIDENT - packed.
+  - ADPCM_RESIDENT - packed.

 # How To Use